 5 Questions Answered on Inflammatory Disease Linked to COVID-19 in Children

 Multisystem Inflammatory Syndrome in Children (MIS-C) can be serious -- even deadly -- but most children who are diagnosed with this condition have gotten better with medical care.
-Here are five questions and answers on this condition for parents and caregivers, with answers from UH Rainbow pediatric infectious disease specialist Amy Edwards, MD.
+Here are five questions on this condition for parents and caregivers, with answers from UH Rainbow pediatric infectious disease specialist Amy Edwards, MD.

 What is the Inflammatory Condition Linked to COVID-19 in Children?